<>

 The Byzantines(emperor: Romanos III Argyros) The Enemies

-Commander: Katepano George Maniakes Emir Apomervanis
+Commander: Catepan George Maniakes Emir Apomervanis

 Forces: Unknown Unknown